calebmwelsh/Upwork-Job-Scraper/README.md

 A Python-based tool for scraping job listings from Upwork using Playwright and Camoufox for browser automation and anti-bot evasion.
 The project supports direct scraping, outputs results as CSV files, and can be run as an Apify Actor.

+## Docker Hub

+You can also pull and run this scraper from Docker Hub: [kdidtech/upwork-job-scraper](https://hub.docker.com/repository/docker/kdidtech/upwork-job-scraper/general)

 ## Run on Apify

 This scraper is also available as an [Apify Actor](https://console.apify.com/actors/pmny1mh4qyCwAaG3l/), which allows you to run it on the Apify platform for scheduled and parallel scraping without managing your own infrastructure.